-• Adult fleas live on animals and feed on blood.
+Adult fleas live on animals and feed on blood.
 A single adult flea consumes many times its weight in blood over its lifetime.
 If a kitten, or a debilitated or older cat, has a lot of fleas, the blood loss can be severe, resulting in anemia.

-• The flea acts as the intermediate host for one species of tapeworm (Dipylidium caninum).
+The flea acts as the intermediate host for one species of tapeworm.
 This means that the tapeworm must complete part of its life cycle within a flea.
 Flea larvae become infected by eating tapeworm eggs, and if a cat swallows an infected flea while grooming, the tapeworm larva will develop into an adult tapeworm.
-Any cat with fleas is likely also to have a tapeworm infestation.
+Any cat with fleas is likely to also have a tapeworm infestation (see handout "Tapeworm Infection in Cats" for more information).